McGill Pain Medicine Fellowship Programs

 Description of Fellowship

+Fellows are entitled to 20 vacation days per year.
+Candidates must secure funding to apply for this fellowship.
 The Goals and Objectives of the program are based on CanMEDS roles.
-Following completion of the program, fellows will be able to:
+Upon completion of the program, fellows will be able to:

 Medical Expert: